-The College Report collects information about your standing at your current institution.
-You may need to gather this information from more than one official at your institution, such as the advisor, dean, or registrar.
+The College Report collects information about your standing at your current college.
+You may need to gather this information from more than one official at your college, such as the advisor, dean, or registrar.

-The Mid-Term report collects information about courses in which you are currently enrolled.
-Please print the form and follow the instructions provided before mailing to each of your colleges.
+The Mid-Term Report collects information about courses in which you are currently enrolled.
+Please print the form and follow the instructions provided before mailing it to each of your colleges.

-Some things to consider as you write your personal statement:
+Some things to consider as you write your personal essay:

 - Are there personal experiences, obstacles you have overcome, or other aspects of your background that you want to share?